pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 10. Do one of the following:

-- Open a new Windows PowerShell running as Administrator on your local system and change the location to the top folder of your aks-demo folder that you created in [Create a local folder to access all of the configuration file](#create-a-local-folder-to-access-all-of-the-configuration-files).
+- Open a new Windows PowerShell running as Administrator on your local system and change the location to the top folder of your aks-demo folder that you created in [Create a local folder to access all of the configuration files](#create-a-local-folder-to-access-all-of-the-configuration-files).

 `$ cd \<local filepath>\aks-demo`

-- Open a new Linux bash shell and change the location to the top folder of your aks-demo directory that you created in [Create a local folder to access all of the configuration file](#create-a-local-folder-to-access-all-of-the-configuration-files).
+- Open a new Linux bash shell and change the location to the top folder of your aks-demo directory that you created in [Create a local folder to access all of the configuration files](#create-a-local-folder-to-access-all-of-the-configuration-files).

 `$ cd /home/<local filepath>/aks-demo`